eludris/eludris/docs/src/content/docs/autodoc.md

 If an enum is `untagged`, the variant would have to be figured out by finding which variant will deserialize correctly.
 This is only used right now for if each variant is a `unit`, so the correct variant can be figured out by what the value is.

-If an enum is not `untagged`, but also does not have a `tag`, this means it is "externally tagged".
+If `untagged` is `false`, and `tag` is `null`, this means it is "externally tagged".
 An external tag means that the tag is in the key, and the variant is in the value.

 An example of this in JSON: